Dr. Michael Denton

 Education: Ph.D., Miami University–Ohio

 Dr. Denton is an assistant professor in the College of Education's Higher Education and Student Affairs programs.
-His research focuses on queer college student embodiment, which is the intersections of queer student bodies with discourses, policies, and experiences with able-bodiedness, illness/disease, HIV/AIDS, heteronormativity, and binary gender oppression in higher education and society.
-Dr. Denton's work uses critical and poststructural narrative and arts-based methods to examine common and distinct life experiences among queer collegians, specifically HIV positive gay college men, trans collegians, and college students living with chronic illness.
+His research focuses on college student embodiment, which is how student bodies are regulated, policed, constrained, and constructed through cultural, societal, and institutional discourses, policies, and experiences.
+He specifically focuses on the impact of forces of able-bodiedness, illness/disease, HIV/AIDS, heteronormativity, and binary gender oppression in higher education.
+Dr. Denton's work uses critical and poststructural narrative and arts-based methods to examine common and distinct life experiences among HIV positive gay college men, trans collegians, and college students living with chronic illness.

 A Message from Dr. Denton: